ProdHallow/Discord-Node-Patcher-Feb-9-2026/README.md

 ![Version](https://img.shields.io/badge/Version-6.0-5865F2?style=flat-square)
 ![Platform](https://img.shields.io/badge/Platform-Windows-0078D6?style=flat-square)
 ![PowerShell](https://img.shields.io/badge/PowerShell-5.1+-5391FE?style=flat-square)
 ---
+# ⚠️ Can't be heard?
+Disable your VPN.

+VPNs, aggressive firewalls, and antivirus software interfere with Discord's voice packets.
+Stereo requires higher bandwidth and is especially affected. **This is not a module issue.**

+If you must use a VPN, split-tunnel Discord so it bypasses it.
+---
 > ⚠️ **Debug mode:** Use the **Debug** button in the GUI to show an optional panel where you can enable/disable individual patches (by name) and copy the offset block for use with the offset finder.